Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9Um_UtQI8yE.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Full Release, 2021?
 https://www.youtube.com/watch?v=9Um_UtQI8yE
-This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: When will the game be at full release?](./yt-Diz3iZ5irII.md) [https://www.youtube.com/watch?v=Diz3iZ5irII](https://www.youtube.com/watch?v=Diz3iZ5irII)
+This question was possibly duplicated with a more recent answer: [November 16th, 2021 Livestream Q&A: Is there an actual date for the official release of the game?](./yt-yoD51h2g5T0.md) [https://www.youtube.com/watch?v=yoD51h2g5T0](https://www.youtube.com/watch?v=yoD51h2g5T0)

 ### Topics